 In her senior year of high school she was an exchange student to France with the local Cookeville Rotary Club (2000/2001).
 During the academic year of 2003/2004 she spent another year in France, but this was not school related.

 She has traveled to most of the countries surrounding France as well as to Ireland and Cambodia.
 Last summer she did an internship with an international company in the Chicago area.
 Her immediate plans are still unclear although she is looking for opportunities to start a career in international business.

 Jason Gillespie ('07)

 Mr. Martin is a native of Ft.
 Stewart, Georgia and graduated from The Webb School in Knoxville, TN.
 He spent a semester at Pellissippi State Technical Community College and Spring 2006 at the Universidad Politecnica de Valencia.

 Dylan Lee Martin ('07)

-Dylan was born and raised in Santa Monica, CA, but spent a lot of his life in Crossville, TN and graduated from Cumberland County High School there.
+Mr. Martin was born and raised in Santa Monica, CA, but spent a lot of his life in Crossville, TN and graduated from Cumberland County High School there.
 He also attended MTSU and spent a semester on the ISEP study abroad program at the Katholische Universität Eichstätt-Ingolstadt in Eichstätt, Bavaria.
 During his time there he was also able to visit various places in Germany, Austria, Switzerland, and Lichtenstein.
-In Fall 2008 he begins a program of graduate studies at Bowling Green State University (Ohio), and he will spend his first year of graduate school studying in Salzburg, Austria, and Bowling, Green, Ohio, graduating with an M.A. in German Studies.
+From 2008 to 2010, he attended graduate school in Salzburg, Austria, and Bowling, Green, Ohio, graduating with an M.A. in German Studies.
 He is currently working as a Project Manager at RR Donnelley's Language Solutions branch in NYC.